AhmaadAlharbi/Interactive-card-details-form-vue-and-Tailwind/README.md

 # Frontend Mentor - News homepage solution

-This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [Interactive-card-details-form tailwind](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).

 ## Overview